+INSTALL PATH = /newpath COMMENTS = Created by installp on Wed May 23 17:23:40 Asia/Calcutta 2012 where NEW-PATH is a user-specified directory for the installation.

+- 3. List Avamar packages that are installed on the system: - To list Avamar packages that are installed in the default location, type: - lslpp -1 | grep Avamar - To list Avamar packages that are installed in a specific directory, type:

 '''

-INSTALL PATH = /newpath

-COMMENTS = Created by installp on Wed May 23 17:23:40 Asia/Calcutta

-2012

-'''

-- 3. List Avamar packages that are installed on the system: - To list Avamar packages that are installed in the default location, type:

-'''

-lslpp -1 | grep Avamar
+lslpp -R /NEW-PATH -1| grep Avamar

 '''